ryran/pyrite/README.md

 If you find yourself wondering about a particular feature, just hover your mouse over its widget -- there are detailed tooltips for everything.

-## BUGS
+## BUGS and TODO

-1) After launching Pyrite, the **first** drag/drop of a file onto the *Input File For Direct Operation* GtkFileChooserButton fails.
-After that the button works properly.
-I've been seeking out expertise on this weird bug but I haven't gotten anywhere.
-If you have any hints, hit me up, or check out [my post about it on stackoverflow](https://stackoverflow.com/questions/9047844/pygtk-troubles-with-drag-and-drop-file-to-gtkfilechooserbutton).

-2) No undo.
+- No undo.
 It wasn't a top priority at the beginning, but I think it's pretty essential for an application that basically contains a text editor to have an undo/redo stack.
 I'll do it eventually.
+- Icons for encrypt, decrypt, sign, verify buttons, application
+- Update notifications

 ## BACKGROUND